kimengu-david/pesapy/README.md

 ## Usage/Examples
-mpesa_py library contains the following classes each with its own process_transaction method that processes the transaction.
+pesapy library contains the following classes each with its own process_transaction method that processes the transaction.
 * C2B
 * B2C